How much do you know about what happens on your website?

 1. Analytify – The power of Google Analytics inside your dashboard

 Did you know there are whole courses dedicated just to learning how to use Google Analytics?
 I don’t mean a rinky-dink webinar.
-I mean an honest-to-god, full-length course.
+I mean a serious, full-length course.
 Just on getting the most from Google Analytics…

 I’ve been using Google Analytics for years and I still don’t feel like I’ve scratched the surface of what it can do.
 And I’m guessing I’m not the only person who feels that way.